Gambling and online casinos in Morocco

 Morocco is one of the few Muslim states where gambling is partially legalized.

-allowing casinos and bookmakers aimed at foreigners and tourists.
+The country combines Islamic traditions with economic pragmatism, allowing casinos and bookmakers aimed at foreigners and tourists.

-This makes Morocco an important center for gambling tourism in North Africa,
+This makes Morocco an important center of gambling tourism in North Africa, along with Tunisia and Egypt.

 Religious and legal basis

-and the Constitution (Article 3) enshrines that "Islam is the religion of the state,"
+Islam is the official religion of Morocco, and the Constitution (Article 3) enshrines that "Islam is the religion of the state," and all laws must respect its principles.

-However, the Moroccan legal system is based on a mixed model -
+Sharia condemns gambling (maysir) as a "sin and devilish ploy."- However, the Moroccan legal system is based on a mixed model -

 religious principles are combined with French-style civil law.

-Thanks to this, a compromise approach has been formed in the country:- gambling is prohibited for Muslims,
+Thanks to this, a compromise approach has been formed in the country:- gambling is illegal for Muslims but allowed for foreigners and tourists in licensed establishments.

 (From a speech by a spokesman for the Moroccan Ministry of Tourism, 2022)